 Three key trends shape the specialty and artisan cheese market

-The specialty cheese category surpassed the overall cheese category in volume sales over the past year.
+The specialty cheese category surpassed the overall cheese category in volume sales growth over the past year.

 Specialty cheese sales are on the rise, noted Rachel Kerr, director of events and public relations for Wisconsin Milk Marketing Board (WMMB), Madison.
 Wisconsin crafts nearly half, 47%, of the nation’s total specialty cheese.
 According to WMMB’s custom IRI database, the specialty cheese category grew by 6.3% in volume sales over the past year, versus 2.6% for the cheese category overall.